 Hello dear Graphics Fairy friends!
-I’m Diana from Dreams Factory and I’m back with another DIY project!
-This time I will show you how to make some beautiful French Labels with a Faux Rust Paper Technique.
+I’m Diana from Dreams Factory and I will show you how to make some beautiful French Labels with a Faux Rust Paper Technique.
 This technique uses 3 key ingredients that you already have in your kitchen -to add some patina and ‘rust’ to our regular paper labels and turn them into perfectly imperfect aged beauties.
 I can’t wait to share the “Secret” ingredient that I discovered for creating this effect!

 Of course, it all starts with the French labels that I designed especially for this project.
 I just love coming up with new ways of using the beautiful graphics from The Graphics Fairy and sort of reinventing them over and over again for specific projects.
 The labels have a beautiful rounded border and some ‘nail’ marks on the sides, that will help enhance the rusted vintage feel I was envisioning.